-Less than a year after he was freed from prison, Malcolm Jabbar Bryant died of a stroke a few weeks shy of his 43rd birthday.
+Less than a year after he was freed from prison, where he spent nearly 18 years for a murder he did not commit, Malcolm Jabbar Bryant died of a stroke a few weeks shy of his 43rd birthday.

 Bryant died March 8, according to a notice from the Beverly D. Cromartie funeral home.
 Born April 6, 1974, Bryant was buried in Mt.
 Zion Cemetery in Baltimore, the notice said.

-Bryant, a client of UB Innocence Project Clinic director Michele Nethercott, spent nearly 18 years in prison before his convictions were vacated in May 2016.
+Bryant, a client of UB Innocence Project Clinic director Michele Nethercott, proclaimed his innocence for nearly two decades before his convictions were vacated in May 2016.

-He was convicted in 1999 in the murder of Toni Bullock, a 16-year-old girl who was repeatedly stabbed after she was dragged into an empty lot off Harford Road.
-Though four friends of Bryant’s testified that they’d been with him the night of the murder, the jury believed the sole witness, a friend of Bullock’s, who picked Bryant out of a “six-pack” photo lineup.
+He was convicted in 1999 in the murder of Toni Bullock, a 16-year-old girl who was repeatedly stabbed after being dragged into an empty lot off Harford Road.
+Though four friends of Bryant’s testified they’d been with him elsewhere the night of the murder, the jury believed the sole witness, a friend of Bullock’s, who picked out Bryant from a “six-pack” photo lineup.

-Bryant was freed after long-sought DNA tests confirmed what he’d said all along: The state had the wrong man.
+Bryant was freed after long-sought DNA tests confirmed what he’d insisted all along: The state had the wrong man.

 The state for years fought the release of the physical evidence that ultimately proved Bryant’s innocence.